Is there anything better than homemade waffles? I didn’t think so, until I tried these sourdough waffles, and they blew my mind!

 The Night Before

-- Overnight sponge: stir the unfed starter and remove 3/4 cup.
-In a large bowl, stir together the flour, sugar, buttermilk and the 3/4 cup of starter.
+- Overnight sponge: stir the unfed starter discard and measure out 3/4 cup (215g).
+In a large bowl, stir together the flour, sugar, buttermilk and the 3/4 cup (215g) starter.

 - Cover with a kitchen towel and leave on counter overnight, letting the sponge rest at a room temperature between 65°F – 70°F overnight, or 12 hours.